OrkWard/asdf-python-binary/README.md

 ### Notes

+- Simple version formats (e.g., `3.13`, `3.12.1`) are now supported and will automatically use the latest available build
+- Full version format with build tag (e.g., `3.12.1+20251217`) is still supported for specific build selection
 - Builds are pulled from the latest python-build-standalone release.
 - Archives are extracted directly into the asdf install path; binaries live under `bin/` as usual.